stevenlaitran/steen-resume/README.md

 More importantly, I hope that the resume accomplishes its design goals of being clean, simple, and able to draw attention to details.

 # To build
-Requires: A LaTeX2e and GNU Make
+Requires: A XƎTEX and GNU Make

 Commands: